 These can include:

-In some cases, your savings can offset the fees but it’s crucial to do some calculations — Bankrate has a refinance calculator to make it easier.
+In some cases, your savings can offset the fees but it’s crucial to do some calculations — the Bankrate Refinance Calculator is here for that reason.

 You want to make an informed decision when deciding to refinance, so do your due diligence.
 Before applying, check to see if your credit report is accurate and correct mistakes.

-A 10-year mortgage is only for those with the financial power to afford the much-higher payments.
-You can expect the monthly payment to be about twice as large as that of a 30-year loan.
-Think carefully before you proceed.
-And remember that you can pay off any mortgage in 10 years or even less by making additional principal payments.
-That way, you can control the pace at which to repay the loan, giving you more financial leeway each month.
+A 10-year mortgage is only for those who can afford much-higher payments.
+You can expect the monthly payment to be about twice as large as that of a 30-year loan, so think carefully before you proceed.
+And remember that you can pay off any mortgage in 10 years or even less by making additional principal payments, all while retaining the flexibility to make smaller payments if needed.

 |Loan Type||Purchase Rates||Refinance Rates|